chrisstrahorn/fossologywindows/README.md

 Login as fossy/fossy<br>
 Create an archive with all your source code using one of the file formats listed by Fossology.
 It may be necessary to use multiple files if a single file would exceed the maximum size listed by Fossology.<br>
 Select Upload->From File and upload your archive.<br>

+## Troubleshooting
+Problem: vagrant up fails due to the virtual machine not starting with an error related to VT-x.<br>
+Solution: VT-x is a bios setting that allows for virtualization.
+This error is usually due to VT-x not being enabled in the BIOS.
+The steps to enable VT-x vary from device to device so Google'ing for the steps is usually the best approach.